-During my leisure time, I read books about mathematics and its applications.
+During my leisure time, I indulge in reading books about mathematics and its applications.
 Among them, "The Beauty of Mathematics" is one that I frequently browse through.
 What impressed me the most in the book was the example of using Hidden Markov Models for speech recognition.
 Speech recognition encounters so many languages and contexts, and I have always been curious about how computers achieve semantic understanding.
 By learning from a large amount of speech data through such an intuitive and concise probability model, computers can gradually engage in conversations with humans.
 It is truly fascinating.
 Simultaneously, I also realized that the accuracy of data is important for the training of the model, and the cleaning of these underlying data requires enough patience and care.

 I also enjoy building various models ranging from robots to paper models.
-It fascinating to take a pile of scattered materials and assemble them into a cohesive whole or transform a stack of paper into an airplane or a battleship, which fosters my attention to detail.
+It is fascinating to take a pile of scattered materials and assemble them into a cohesive whole or transform a stack of paper into an airplane or a battleship, which fosters my attention to detail.
 I often find myself engrossed in this work from morning till night, sitting in one place until I am satisfied with the final outcome.

 In the future, I aspire to study Data Science and Engineering and apply it to industries such as finance upon graduation.
 Hong Kong, as an international financial center and a convergence of Eastern and Western civilizations, has always been a city I yearn for.
 The University of Hong Kong, being the top university in Asia, is my dream school.
 When I came across the webpage of the Musketeers Foundation Institute of Data Science and learned that the university considers it first of the ten research institutes in its technological development blueprint for the next decade, I was determined to apply for the Data Science and Engineering program.
 I hope to have the opportunity to study at the University of Hong Kong.
 Ultimately, my goal is to continue enjoying the pleasure that data brings to my life.